With QBs Watson and Stafford available, Broncos may have league's top trade-market commodity: Drew Lock

-As new Broncos general manager George Paton decides how far to go in his quest to upgrade his quarterback position, he may come to realize he has the top blue-chip active player in which to deal.
+ENGLEWOOD, Colo. — As new Denver Broncos general manager George Paton decides how far to go in his quest to upgrade his quarterback position, he may come to realize he has the top blue-chip active player in which to deal.

 Drew Lock.